mainmatter/ember-vite-codemod/README.md

 ### Running replacements on... `package.json`

-Last but not least, the codemod will modify three sorts of things in the `package.json`:
+Last but not least, the codemod will modify three sort of things in the `package.json`:

 - It will replace the build and test commands to use Vite instead of the legacy Ember commands.
-- It will add meta that identify your app as v2 Ember app.
+- It will add meta that identify your app as a v2 Ember app.
 - It will remove and add a bunch of dependencies.

-The codemod looks for the commands `build`, `start`, and `test:ember`, and will rewrite them as:
+The codemod looks for the commands `build`, `start`, and `test:ember`, and rewrites them as:

 ```json
 "build": "vite build",